Table of Contents

 Other non-opioid pain medications include nonsteroidal anti-inflammatory drugs (NSAIDs, such as naproxen and aspirin), acetaminophen, tricyclic antidepressants, SSRIs and SNRIs, coritcosteroids and anti-epileptics such as gabapentin and pregabalin.
 In addition to medications, non-drug treatments and holistic elements include as yoga, acupuncture, biofeedback, chiropractic, CBT, relaxation techniques, and physical therapy can be effective for pain relief.

-The Treatment Specialist Will Locate Drug Rehab for Chronic Pain Patients
+Seeking Help at a Drug Rehab for Chronic Pain Patients